SystemsApproach/sdn/switch.rst

 goal is the same as for Java: to support a *write-once-run-anywhere* programming paradigm.
-(Note that :numref:`Figure %s <fig-psa>` includes the generic ``arch.p4`` as the architecture model spec, but in practice the architecture model would PSA specific, such as ``psa.p4``.)
+(Note that :numref:`Figure %s <fig-psa>` includes the generic ``arch.p4`` as the architecture model spec, but in practice the architecture model would be PSA specific, such as ``psa.p4``.)

 .. _fig-psa: